-The Positive Change Strategy holds shares in the companies listed in the portfolio.
-These companies will have lots of shareholders.
+The Positive Change portfolio holds shares in the companies in which we invest.
 Together, shareholders are the owners of the business.

 Part ownership of the business means that we, on your behalf, have the right and the responsibility to engage with management teams on important topics about how the business is run.